 The main components of your snow-mobile (engine and frame) are identified by different identification numbers.
 It may sometimes become necessary to locate these numbers for warranty purposes or to trace your snowmobile in the event of loss.
 These numbers are required by the authorized Ski-Doo dealer to complete warranty claims properly.
-No warranty will be allowed by BRP if the engine identification number or vehicle identification number (VIN) is removed or mutilated in any way.
-We strongly recommend that you take note of all the identification numbers on your snow-mobile and supply them to your insurance company.
+We strongly recommend that you take note of all the identification numbers on your snowmobile and supply them to your insurance company.